 Book Reviews and Public-facing Publications

-- Review of Base Towns: Local Contestation of the U.S. Military in Korea and Japan by Claudia Junghyun Kim, E-IR (forthcoming).
+- Review of Base Towns: Local Contestation of the U.S. Military in Korea and Japan by Claudia Junghyun Kim, E-IR (April 2, 2025).

 - Review of Making Global Society: A Study of Humankind Across Three Eras by Barry Buzan, Political Studies Quarterly (2025).